sail-sg/envpool/docs/pages/env.rst

 `Env <https://github.com/sail-sg/envpool/blob/master/envpool/core/env.h>`_.

-We have already defined three types ``Spec``, ``State`` and ``Action`` in Env class for convenience, which follow the definition of ``CartPoleEnvSpec``.
+We have already defined three types ``Spec``, ``State`` and ``Action`` in Env class for convenience, which follows the definition of ``CartPoleEnvSpec``.

 The following functions are required to override: